jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 # Introduction to Term Rewriting with Meander

 Meander is heavily inspired by the capabilities of term rewriting languages.
 But sadly, there aren't many introductions to term rewriting aimed at every day software engineers.
-Typically introductions to term rewriting immediately dive into discussing the mathematical properties of Term Rewriting.
-These can be really interesting and useful in their own right, but I've found them most useful after I have a bit of an intuitive grasp of what is going on.
+Typically introductions to term rewriting immediately dive into discussing the mathematical properties or proving theorems.
+These can be really interesting and useful in their own right.
+But personally I like to get an intuitive feel for something before diving into a formalism.
 That is the aim of this post, to help you have a more intuitive understanding of how Term Rewriting works and what it is capable of.

 ## The Basics

-The goal of Term Rewriting is to take some bit of data and rewriting it into some other bit of data.
+The goal of Term Rewriting is to take some bit of data and rewrite it into some other bit of data.
 We accomplish this by writing rules that tell us for a given piece of data what we should turn it into.

 ```clojure
 (require '[meander.strategy.delta :as r])